 Look under the DISCUSSIONS tab in the left hand column, and follow instructions to contribute to the Literacy: Reading on the net threaded discussion.

 Please create threads for your own original comments/contributions that you should have written for assignment 1.
-You might also add your own comments as responses to other students' threads if that seems more appropriate (IOW you are commenting on the same aspect of the article).
-Later add at least two additional responses to others.
+You should also add your own comments as responses to at least two other students' threads (IOW you are commenting on the same aspect of the article).
 Read what others have written and return to the discussion several times to read what has been added and contribute more to the discussion.

 We will be using several different discussion formats this semester.

 - Begin to plan ideas for your own project (see mini-project 1).
 What information do you want to present?
 Keep it simple.
 Begin to gather your materials and bring photos to class for scanning or editing.
 This is just to get you thinking at this point.
 We'll have much more time to work on this in class and at home.

 Keep playing with Web page creation to get used to web editing.

 8-bit vs. 7-bit (ASCII character set, ASCII FAQ).